farmera/sare_grant/spectral_indices.md

 #### Choosing an Index Value for Sugarcane

-When light interacts with a crop it is partly reflected and partly absorbed.
-The spectral response of sugarcane plants varies according to their state (see Figure 1).
+When light interacts with a sugarcane crop it is partly reflected and partly absorbed.
+The spectral response of sugarcane varies according to .
 At visible wavelenghts of the spectrum, corresponding to Green and Red light, the reflectance of the canopy is lower than the bare soil; at Near Infrared wavelenghts the vegetation and the bare soil have different reflectances but are similar at Middle Infrared wavelengths.
 The Middle Infrared wavelength band is important for separating trash from others states of the crop